baonguyen96/FileTransferApplication/Server/READ_ME.txt

 This is Server module.
-It represents the Server as a Peer in the communication protocol.
+It represents the Server as a peer.Peer in the communication protocol.